Do you hesitate to try wool because it requires special care?

 - Air dry (flat or on a rack works well).
 This part takes a day or more, so plan accordingly.

-And remember, you’ll only go through this easy little routine about every 2 weeks.
+And remember, you’ll only go through this little routine about every 3 weeks or so.
 Nice!

 Note: If during the wash or soak you notice any of the colors bleeding, simply wash those in a different sink or container.